-- 6-3(D)(1) Anyone may submit recommended changes to the Planning Department throughout the year, particularly during the CPA assessment process, as set out in Subsection 14-16-6-3(E)(1) (Community Planning Area Assessments). - 6-3(D)(2) The Planning Department shall compile these recommendations, perform analyses, revise recommendations as necessary, and submit proposed amendments that further applicable goals and policies of the ABC Comp Plan, as amended, as well as other City plans, and that protect the public health, safety, and welfare.
+- 6-3(D)(1) Anyone may submit recommended changes to the Planning Department throughout the year, particularly during the CPA assessment process, as set out in Subsection 14-16-6-3(E)(1) (Community Planning Area Assessments). - 6-3(D)(2) The Planning Department shall compile these recommendations, perform analyses, revise recommendations as necessary, and submit proposed amendments that further applicable goals and policies of the ABC Comp Plan, as amended, as well as other City plans, and that protect the public health, safety,

-- 6-3(D)(3) Changes recommended by a Community Planning Area (CPA) assessment that has been accepted by City Council pursuant to Subsection 14-16-6-3(E)(7) shall be submitted for consideration at this time. - 6-3(D)(4) Notwithstanding the schedule for annual updates to the IDO in this Subsection 14-16-6-3(D), the Planning Director may determine that an interim amendment to the text of this IDO shall be submitted for review and decision to prevent a significant threat to public health or safety. - 6-3(D)(5) Within 90 days of the effective date of each annual update, the Planning Department shall provide presentations and/or trainings for relevant City boards and commissions.
+- 6-3(D)(2)(a) The page of the IDO that the amendment would revise. - 6-3(D)(2)(b) The section number and heading of the IDO that the amendment would revise. - 6-3(D)(2)(c) A summary to explain the amendment's intent, origin, and need. - 6-3(D)(3) Changes recommended by a Community Planning Area (CPA) assessment that has been accepted by City Council pursuant to Subsection 14-16-6-3(E)(7) shall be submitted for consideration at this time. - 6-3(D)(4) Notwithstanding the schedule for annual updates to the IDO in this Subsection 14-16-6-3(D), the Planning Director may determine that an interim amendment to the text of this IDO shall be submitted for review and decision to prevent a significant threat to public health or safety. - 6-3(D)(5) Within 90 days of the effective date of each annual update, the Planning Department shall provide presentations and/or trainings for relevant City boards and commissions.